Mother India: Release and box office

 No reliable data is available on the box office earnings of Mother India.
 It was in continuous distribution in theatres in India until the mid-1990s.
 There was a renewed interest in the film in the 1970s causing an upsurge in ticket sales.
 According to Chatterjee, it did exceptionally good business in Delhi, Uttar Pradesh, Gujarat, Karnataka (then called Mysore State) and Maharashtra.
 Film trade websites provide estimates of its business.
 Box Office India gave the film's net collection as ₹40 million and its gross as ₹80 million, the highest for an Indian film up until Mughal-e-Azam (1960), while estimating that Mother Indias inflation-adjusted net would be equivalent to ₹1.173 billion in January 2008.
 Box Office India later estimated in 2017 that Mother India had over 100 million footfalls at the domestic box office, making it one of the highest-grossing Indian films of all time when adjusted for inflation.
+In 2024, DNA India estimated footfalls between 120 million and 150 million tickets sold worldwide.
 The film's success led Khan to name his next film Son of India.
 Released in 1962, it was not well received.

 Mother India was dubbed in several European languages including Spanish, French and Russian; it did substantial business in Greece, Spain and Russia and was released in the Eastern Bloc countries.
 Technicolor arranged one screening of the film in Paris on 30 June 1958, under the name Les bracelets d'or ("The Gold Bracelets").
 It did minimal business in Paris, but fared better in French colonies.
 It was successful in the Latin American countries of Peru, Bolivia, and Ecuador.
 Mother India was also acclaimed across the Arab world, in the Middle East, parts of Southeast Asia, and North Africa and continued to be shown in countries such as Algeria at least ten years after its release.
 It was released in the US on 9 July 1959 to lukewarm response, and the UK release in 1961 was also a commercial failure.
 The initial international version with English subtitles was 40 minutes shorter than the Indian release.